tnathu-ai/Java-Text-Based-Program/README.md

 - Student: Linh Vu [@Linh-0v0](https://github.com/Linh-0v0)
 - Student: Nhat Nguyen[@NhatNguyen3001](https://github.com/NhatNguyen3001)
 ***

-## Local Environment Setup
-+ This part is intended to guide RMIT grading staff to set up their local environment to host our application correctly for grading purpose, as requested by our instructor [@BaoNguyen](https://github.com/baothien).
-Ignore this part if it is not applicable to you.
-+ Please make sure that you have IntelliJ IDEA version 2021.1 installed on your system.
-No other software or libraries required.
-+ Your work will be tested on a Windows 10 64-bit machine, using Java 16 JVM or one specified by Dr. Bao (you should ask him about this)
-+ The following files are required: source code and supported files.
-Your source code should be organized according to your package structure
-+ Don't put the git folder into your submission
-+ The entry point of your program (i.e. the main() method) must be in a file named Main.java.
-If I cannot start from Main, I consider your program is not able to run
-+ There is a README file on the root directory of your submission.
-It needs to contain contribution information, the GitHub repo URL of your project, and the link to your video demonstration (your video should be uploaded to YouTube - the uploaded time is used to check for late submission)
-+ Contribution information: 1/ The total increase must equal the total decrease.
-For example, if the team decides to increase 2 marks for person 1, there must be 2 marks decrease for someone(s) else (decrease 2 marks for person 2 OR decrease 0.5 marks for person 2 and 1.5 marks for person 3, etc.).
-2/ The maximum increase/decrease for each person is 3 (it is the mark for this rubric section).
-So, the maximum mark for a person on this "Team Contribution" is 6 and the minimum mark is zero.
-3/ If a person gets zero on "Team Contribution", the final mark of this person for the assignment will be zero.
-4/ If a person's contribution is zero, the mark of this person (3) cannot be used to increase other people.
-5/ The unit of increase/decrease is 0.1 marks.
-An example of contribution information is
-Person 1: +1
-Person 2: -2
-Person 3: +1
-Another example
-All contributions are the same
-+ Compress all files as one .zip file and submit the .zip file to Canvas

 ## Grading Criteria
 + **Clean Code**: Use standard guidelines; apply consistent naming, style, and indentation; add appropriate comments, etc.